Land loans: Financing a land purchase in the UK

 - If the land doesn’t already have planning permission, you may find it harder to get finance.

 It’s more than possible to get a loan to buy land in the UK.
-Start with a clear development plan and a good credit score and explore the full range of lending options to improve your chances of being approved and securing a good deal.
+Start with a clear development plan for your land and an excellent credit score and explore the full range of lending options to improve your chances of being approved and securing a good deal.

 Frequently asked questions